 It can also be the start of improving our physical health.
 What a great way to better care for our body, a temple for the Lord.

-We can utilize this newly discovered free time for self-care activities.
-Meal planning, meal preparation, or going to bed at a more reasonable hour to be more rested.
-The health benefits from these self-care activities may eventually allow us to serve the Lord in ways we’ve never imagined.
+We can utilize this newly discovered free time for self-care activities like meal planning, meal preparation, or going to bed at a more reasonable hour to be more rested.

-By choosing to fast from the digital clutters that often consume our daily lives, we make room to find more creative ideas for deeper connections.
-Not just with those around us, but with Christ Himself.
+By choosing to fast from the digital distractions that often consume our daily lives, we make room to find more creative ideas for deeper connections.

 Understanding Lent: More Than Sacrifice